By Dr. Nicole Sundene

 Causes of Hot Flashes during Menopause

-Also, medical research studies attributed the hot flashes to the estrogen withdrawal and imbalance between estradiol and follicle-stimulating hormone levels.
-Moreover, studies reported the association between hot flashes and a high concentration of serotonin that triggers changes in the set-point temperature.
+Research studies have found a connection between hot flashes estrogen and serotonin and have attributed the hot flashes to the estrogen withdrawal and imbalance between estradiol and follicle-stimulating hormone levels.
+Recent studies reported the association between hot flashes and a high concentration of serotonin that triggers changes in the set-point temperature.
 A low estrogen level modulates the activation of serotonin receptors in the hypothalamus that change the set-point temperature sensitivity and results in hot flashes.
 [3, 5, 6]

 Complications of Menopause

 Studies reported that women with menopause are at greater risk of developing certain medical conditions.
 These conditions include heart and blood vessel diseases, urinary incontinence, osteoporosis, sexual problems, and weight gain.
 [1, 2]